qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 s = v1.performFastAttack(b1);
  ```
  3. Make a develop branch and push it to Github
-  * git branch develop
-  * git checkout develop
-  * Make at least one change so there is a difference between the develop and master branches.
+  * Make some change to the repository so there is a difference between the develop and master branches (EG: add one of the files you'll be coding up later).
-  * git push origin develop
  4. Make a Pull Request on GitHub.
-  * In the pull request write an outline of what your plan for coding the rest of the Pokemon subclasses in the UML diagram.
+  * In the pull request ***write an outline*** of what your plan for coding the rest of the Pokemon subclasses in the UML diagram.
   * This doesn't have to be perfect, you'll probably have to make changes to your plans while coding, I just want to see that you understand the provided code and are able to plan your additions to it.

 ---

-#### Code Review Oct.
-2nd
+#### Code Review Feb 15th.
- * Have your Part 2 (described below) most of the way finished for code reviewing.
+ * Have your Part 2 (described below) as finished as possible for code reviewing. *This is a big assignment, with lots of code!
+You will probably need your reviewer's input to finish.**

-#### Part 2 due Oct.
-9th:
+#### Part 2 due Feb 22nd:
  1. Write the rest of the Pokemon subclasses in the UML diagram
   3. Build Squirtle.java, Wartortle.java, and Blastoise.java first.
 They will be easiest because they're all the same type: water.
   4. Build Charmander.java and Charmaleon.java these are both the same type too: fire.